intelfy/granterstellar/docs/design_system.md

 - Keep components functional and focused on behavior and data.
 - Prefer semantic HTML elements and minimal attributes.
 - If a view needs temporary clarity for debugging, add plain text or minimal structure only.
-- Keep `docs/style-docs.md` up-to-date when adding new UI elements or test selectors (ids/classes/testids/aria).
+- Keep `frontend_design_bible.md` (and the alias `style-docs.md`) up-to-date when adding new UI elements or test selectors (ids/classes/testids/aria).
 If you introduce any new classes for styling, document them there.

+- Router base `/app` (`VITE_ROUTER_BASE`); asset base `/static/app/` (`VITE_BASE_URL`).
+- Dev-only UI experiments via `VITE_UI_EXPERIMENTS`.
+Umami optional via `VITE_UMAMI_*`.
+- Tests (Vitest/jsdom) rely on test-mode guards; avoid direct `location` changes in unit tests.
+Use `data-testid="promo-banner"` for the discounts banner to avoid ambiguous text queries; ensure `afterEach(cleanup)` is applied in suites rendering the billing view.
+	- Maintain `docs/style-docs.md` as the canonical selector map for UI elements (ids/classes/testids/aria).
+When adding or changing UI, update that doc so styling can be applied later.
+Capture banners, error containers, and any dynamic content indicators there.

 Decision log (to be filled in)